donutdaniel/Python-Challenge/README.md

 ### **Problem 11**
 * By the looks of it, I'll have to separate the odd/even pixels in the mashed image.
 * The even separation shows the word "evil".
 Key is evil.

+### **Problem 12**
+* Page only has an image, but named evil1.jpg.
+Why evil1?
+Changing the address to evil2.jpg provides another image, telling us to change the extension to .gfx
+*